psychospace/psychospace.info/✼ Psychospace.info.md

 >[!info|clean no-title]
 ># What is this world?
->This world, **the Heavens**, was originally created by January November beginning in 2019 (AD, not [[Pinwheel Tempo|PT]]!) for [tabletop roleplaying](https://en.wikipedia.org/wiki/Tabletop_role-playing_game).
-While it is still used for this, it is also used for other purposes, such as fiction.
+>This world, **[[the Heavens]]**, was originally created by January November, beginning on August 5th, 2019 (AD, not [[Pinwheel Tempo|PT]]!) for [tabletop roleplaying](https://en.wikipedia.org/wiki/Tabletop_role-playing_game).
 >
+>Though the concepts which built it out (including psychospace itself) were initially designed with a science-fiction focus in mind, the setting became more fantasy-centric and was greatly expanded when the first campaign run in it, *[[⍟ Magical Mystery Tour]]*, was planned, prepared, and run.
+While it is still used for TTRPGs, it is also used for other purposes, such as fiction.
+>
->It was initially designed to be largely without a distinct genre so that many different stories can be told within it.
+>The Heavens was designed to be largely without a distinct genre so that many different stories can be told within it.
 It was inspired primarily by many video games, cartoons both East and West, and various artists, such as [nelnal](https://twitter.com/nelnalium), [juanmao](https://twitter.com/juanmao1997?lang=en), [klaufir](https://www.patreon.com/salieske), and others.
 >
 >## What is this website?
 >**Psychospace.info** acts as the official [wiki](https://en.wikipedia.org/wiki/Wiki) for the Heavens, maintained and written by its creator.
+It was initially launched on August 5th, 2023, and has grown ever since.
+>
-It is always being updated and expanded to improve its coverage of the universe, as well as reveal things beyond the spoiler wall.
-Many people have [[✼ World Credits|contributed]] to this project over the years, and their work is represented here.
+>Many people have contributed to this project over the years, and their work is represented here.
 >
 > You may also be interested in the many [[✼ Story Hub|stories]] told in this universe.